 The Beitou Hot Springs present the densest concentration of spa resorts in Taiwan, taking full advantage of the geothermally-heated water running through Taipei’s most northerly and most mountainous district.
 Popularly believed to have healing properties, the sulphurous spring water has been drawing tourists for over a century and is one of Taipei’s most famous attractions.

 The volcanic activity in Beitou was first exploited when Taiwan came under Japanese rule in 1895, following the First Sino-Japanese War.
-Initially, it was the sulphur which was of primary interest, but it was quickly realised that the springs themselves would make a great sanitary resort similar to those prevalent in Japan.
+Initially, it was the sulphur which was of primary interest, but it was quickly realized that the springs themselves would make a great sanitary resort similar to those prevalent in Japan.
 From as early as 1896 to the present day, spas have sprung up along the valley, particularly around Beitou Park, to make use of this remarkable natural resource.

 Beitou Hot Springs - one of the highlights of 19 Best Things to Do in Taipei (Read all about Taipei here)